Jozmon/favicon-gen/README.md

 ```
 $ ./faviconGen.sh
+Favicon Gen  Copyright (C) 2021  Dred Strauss
+This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to
+redistribute it under certain conditions.

+Checking if Inskcape is installed in your system...
+Inkscape found!

-Name for the html file (without the .html extension):
+Name for the html file (without the .html extension): myweb
-skull
-Route to use in the href attribute (ie.: /images/):
+Route to use in the href attribute (ie.: /images/): /assets/img/
-/assets/img/

 Writing the HTML tags...

+HTML tags for generic favicons created...
+HTML tags for Android favicons created...
+HTML tags for iOS favicons created...
+Done!

 Generating the favicons in the necessary resolutions...

+16x16 favicon created...
+32x32 favicon created...
+57x57 favicon created...
+76x76 favicon created...
+96x96 favicon created...
+128x128 favicon created...
+152x152 favicon created...
+167x167 favicon created...
+180x180 favicon created...
+192x192 favicon created...
+196x196 favicon created...
+228x228 favicon created...
 Done!

+Favicons and the HTML file with all the necessary tags are located in: ./myweb-favicons/

+Bye!
 ```

 Now we can check the results

 ```
-$ cd skull-favicons
+$ cd myweb-favicons
 $ ls -lh
 total 76K
 -rw-r--r-- 1 dred dred 3.6K Apr 20 19:04 favicon-128.png